Great to have you, Rush Limbaugh, serving humanity, executing assigned host duties flawlessly.

 Every day we have a brilliantly conceived and flawlessly executed excursion into broadcast excellence from the Limbaugh Institute for Advanced Conservative Studies.

-So the police department or the coroner's office sheriff's department, somebody, medical examiner is giving a press conference now in San Rafael, California with more details on the death of Robin Williams than they've they made it officially, hanged himself as his mode of suicide.
+So the police department or the coroner's office, sheriff's department, somebody, medical examiner, is giving a press conference now in San Rafael, California with more details on the death of Robin Williams, and they've made it officially hanged himself as his mode of suicide.

-And I don't know what else there is to uh to say.
+And I don't know what else there is to say.

-I've never been one who uh thought that suicide was heroic, nor something to be glorified.
+I've never been one who thought that suicide was heroic nor something to be glorified.

 And the reason is simple.

-Uh we all only get one life, and I just I don't think there's anything more precious.
+We all only get one life, and I just, I don't think there's anything more precious.

 And of course, I think that's something everybody alive takes for granted.